stevencarlislewalker/sparkLearn/README.md

 #### Load in our test data set

 * We only need one -- Census.
 * Can we just drag and drop to the VM?
+I think so [http://www.howtogeek.com/187535/how-to-copy-and-paste-between-a-virtualbox-host-machine-and-a-guest-machine/]
 * Do this as a spark DataFrame?

 #### Try out logistic regression